aswinks123/Helm/nginx_helm_deployment/README.md

-# Deploy an Nginx Helm deployment on Kubernetes (Uding official nginx helm chart)
+# Deploy an Nginx Helm deployment on Kubernetes (Using official nginx helm chart)

 ### Check the my-nginx directory to find how to create a custom helm chart